tech-procurement/book/content/chapters/players.md

 ## Agencies

 The players described above are usually part of the same agency.
 But there are other agencies in the federal government that may affect a given procurement.
-In this section, we'll cover the four main
+In this section, we'll cover the four main agencies that play a role in federal procurement.

 ### General Services Administration